dfederlein/vagrant-tower/README.md

 #### Ansible Hosts File ####

-The demo provides an Ansible hosts file under roles/awx/files/hosts which should look like the below snippet.
+The demo provides an Ansible hosts file under roles/tower/files/hosts which should look like the below snippet.
 If you need to change the IPs for any reason you must edit this file so that the demo will function properly.

 ```
 [Tower]
-tower ansible_ssh_host=192.168.251.10
+tower ansible_ssh_host=192.168.250.10

 [webservers]
-vm1 ansible_ssh_host=192.168.251.11
+vm1 ansible_ssh_host=192.168.250.11
-vm2 ansible_ssh_host=192.168.251.12
+vm2 ansible_ssh_host=192.168.250.12

 [dbservers]
-vm3 ansible_ssh_host=192.168.251.13
+vm3 ansible_ssh_host=192.168.250.13

 [lbservers]
-vm4 ansible_ssh_host=192.168.251.14
+vm4 ansible_ssh_host=192.168.250.14

 [monitoring]
-vm5 ansible_ssh_host=192.168.251.15
+vm5 ansible_ssh_host=192.168.250.15
 ```

 #### Vagrantfile ####

 The Vagrantfile allows us to make the networking configuration changes that will be used to create the demo VMs.
 If you are going to continue using private networking there are no changes required unless you need to change the IPs.
-If you are going to use a public network use the example below for each server (awx, vm1, vm2, web3, vm3, vm5).
+If you are going to use a public network use the example below for each server (tower, vm1, vm2, web3, vm3, vm5).
 Remember that it is important that the provided Vagrantfile must be consistant with the Ansible hosts file.

 Public (bridged NIC) IP:
 ```